Review: 2025 McLaren Artura Spider screams with topless plug-in fun

 As I pull out of the hotel parking lot the engine is still off.
 It’s weird to drive a Papaya Orange McLaren supercar in silence.
 I soon come to a roundabout and the turbocharged V-6 fires to life.
 But I’m on slow city streets, so I toggle the drive mode selector on the top right of the gauge cluster binnacle to Electric mode.
 The engine shuts down.

 Silence again.
 Matting the accelerator pedal to the floor moves the McLaren forward, but not with urgency.
 Suddenly it’s a 94-hp electric car, which isn’t much power.
-The engine is locked out until either the battery’s juice runs too low or I toggle back to Comfort, Sport, or Track mode.
+It locks out the engine until either the battery’s juice runs too low or I toggle back to Comfort, Sport, or Track mode.
 But there’s enough power here to drive at city speeds.
-The battery is good for about 11 miles of electric-only driving, takes about 2.5-hours to charge on a Level 2 240-volt charger, and needs about 7 hours to charge on a Level 1 110-volt charger.
+The battery is good for about 11 miles of electric-only driving, takes about 2.5 hours to charge on a Level 2 240-volt charger, and needs about seven hours to charge on a Level 1 110-volt charger.
 McLaren says the Artura can go up to 80 mph in electric only mode, but with only 94 hp I don’t bother trying.

 The system can be locked to Max battery state by pulling a little stalk on the left side of the steering column.
 This will hold the battery’s charge so the Artura could drive to a city center and ensure there’s a full battery.
 It can also force the gas engine to act as a generator to recharge the battery on the move, though that’s not an efficient way of doing things.
 Then again, this is a supercar, so who cares about efficiency?
 Fuel economy ratings check in at 19 mpg combined, which is actually efficient for a supercar.